DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

  ``<udp-encap>``

  * Option to enable IPsec UDP encapsulation for NAT Traversal.
-   Only *lookaside-protocol-offload* mode is supported at the moment.
+   Only *lookaside-protocol-offload* and *inline-crypto-offload* modes are supported at the moment.

  * Optional: Yes, it is disabled by default